grafana/grafana/docs/sources/datasources/loki/_index.md

 # Loki data source

-Grafana Loki is a set of components that can be composed into a fully featured logging stack.
+Grafana Loki is a set of components that can be combined into a fully featured logging stack.
 Unlike other logging systems, Loki is built around the idea of only indexing metadata about your logs: labels (just like Prometheus labels).
 Log data itself is then compressed and stored in chunks in object stores such as S3 or GCS, or even locally on a filesystem.

 The following guides will help you get started with Loki: